Part of the role of MUCHE is to provide forums that enhance debate and enable people to share ideas.

 Associate Professor Peter Sivey from RMIT University presented his paper on how providers respond to hospital emergency department waiting times.
-Waiting times reduce demand for care by increasing the opportunity cost to patients of seeking treatment, leading to a downwards-sloping demand curve.
-However increased waiting times may also provide incentives to providers to increase the quantity or speed of treatments.
+Waiting times reduce demand for care by increasing the opportunity cost to patients of seeking treatment, leading to a downward-sloping demand curve.
+However, increased waiting times may also provide incentives to providers to increase the quantity or speed of treatments.
 Using Victorian hospital data, the study found a substantial waiting time elasticity of supply: hospitals treat patients more quickly when waiting times are high.

 Associate Professor Peter Siminski from UTS presented the first Australian estimates of intergenerational mobility that draw on direct observations of income from two generations.
 He showed that there is greater mobility in Australia than the US and this is not sensitive to methodological choices.
 He also demonstrated that household-level dynamics such as spousal selection and family structure may be important determinants of the persistence of income across generations.